Insulin and Metabolic Disease

 Chronic Stress — and Neuropeptide-Y:

-During chronic stress, neuropeptide-Y acts as a governor and puts the brakes on the adrenal system.
+During chronic stress, neuropeptide-Y acts as a governor.
+It puts the brakes on the adrenal system.
 By throttling back adrenaline, NPY protects the nervous system — but it also prevents the release of fat into the blood stream.
-Fat cells become hyper-savers and can start producing toxins, inflammation, and more damaging free radicals.[i]
+Fat cells can become hyper-savers and can start producing toxins, more inflammation, and more damaging free radicals.[i]

 [i] Robert Lustig, Emery Pharma Podcast: Episode #1—Non-Alcoholic Fatty Liver Disease